Our Services

 Composting

-Composting is a logical option for mortality “disposal.”
-It is legal, can be done year-round, and it is the only option in Minnesota that recycles equine mortality in a renewable manner.
-The lack of emissions and adverse environmental effects is the cherry on top!
+Choosing to compost your horse is a logical option for mortality “disposal” in Minnesota.
+It is the only option that recycles equine mortality in a renewable manner and the lack of emissions and adverse environmental effects is the ultimate advantage!

 Why Compost?